fredh2006/freats/README.md

 ## Overview

-`freats` is a full-stack web application built to serve as a personal food blog.
-It allows for posting articles, [mention other key features like comments, user accounts, categories, search, etc.].
-The frontend is built with Next.js for server-side rendering/static site generation, and it connects to a backend API (using Express.js and/or Next.js API routes) powered by a MongoDB database.
+freats is a full-stack web application that serves as my personal food blog, check it out if you have time!

 ## Tech Stack
 Next.js, Express.js, MongoDB, TailwindCSS.